jdcloudcom/en/documentation/Domain-Name-&-License/JD-Cloud-DNS/Pricing/Billing-Overview.md

 # Billing Overview
 ## Charges

-The JD Cloud DNS product is charged according to the package version selected by the user.
+JD Cloud DNS comprises the Free Version and the Charge Version, and the Charge Version comprises the Enterprise Version and the Advanced Enterprise Version.

+You may select different packages according to your own demands.

 ## Region and Availability Zone